Waldorf education

 Waldorf education, also known as Steiner education, is based on the educational philosophy of Rudolf Steiner, the founder of anthroposophy.
-Its educational style is holistic, intended to develop pupils' intellectual, artistic, and practical skills, with focus on imagination and creativity.
+Its educational style is holistic, intended to develop pupils' intellectual, artistic, and practical skills, with a focus on imagination and creativity.
 Individual teachers have a great deal of autonomy in curriculum content, teaching methods, and governance.
 Qualitative assessments of student work are integrated into the daily life of the classroom, with standardized testing limited to what is required to enter post-secondary education.

 The first Waldorf school opened in 1919 in Stuttgart, Germany.
 A century later, it has become the largest independent school movement in the world, with more than 1,200 independent schools and nearly 2,000 kindergartens in 75 countries, as well as more than 500 centers for special education in more than 40 countries.
 There are also numerous Waldorf-based public schools, charter schools, and academies, as well as a homeschooling movement.
 Germany, the United States, and the Netherlands have the most Waldorf schools.

 Many Waldorf schools have faced controversy due to Steiner's connections to racist ideology and magical thinking.
-Others have faced regulatory audits and closure due to concerns over substandard treatment of special needs children.
-Critics of Waldorf education (e.g., Roger Rawlings) point out the mystical nature of anthroposophy and the incorporation of Steiner's esoteric ideas into curriculum.
+Others have faced regulatory audits and closure due to concerns over substandard treatment of children with special educational needs.
+Critics of Waldorf education point out the mystical nature of anthroposophy and the incorporation of Steiner's esoteric ideas into the curriculum.
 Waldorf schools have also been linked to the outbreak of infectious diseases due to the vaccine hesitancy of many Waldorf parents.